David-OConnor/dynamics/README.md

 **Note: Currently GPU isn't supported in the python bindings**

-To use with an nVidia GPU, enable the `cuda` feature in `Cargo.toml`.
+To use with an Nvidia GPU, enable the `cuda` feature in `Cargo.toml`.
 The library will generate PTX instructions as a publicly exposed string.
 Set up your application to use it from `dynamics::PTX`.
+It requires CUDA 13 support, which requires Nvidia driver version 580 or higher.

 ## Why this when OpenMM exists?
 This library exists as part of a larger Rust biology infrastructure effort.
-It was not possible to use [OpenMM](todo: URL) there due to language barriers.
-We've exposed Python bindings using the PyO3 library, as it was convenient to do so.
-This currently only has a limited subset of the functionality of OpenMM.

-It's unfortunate that we've embraced a model of computing replete with obstacles.
-In this case, the major obstacle is the one placed between programming languages.
-We repeat efforts to make molecular dynamics accessible to applications written using Rust.
+It's not possible to use [OpenMM](https://openmm.org/) there due to the language barrier.
+This library currently only has a limited subset of the functionality of OpenMM.
+It's unfortunate that, as a society, we've embraced a model of computing replete with obstacles.
+In this case, the major the obstacle is the one placed between programming languages.

+While going around this obstacle, but would like to jump over others in the process to making molecular dynamics accessible.
-In the process, we hope to jump over other obstacles as well: That of operating systems and distribution methods.
-We hope that this is a bit easier to install and use than OpenMM; it can be used on any Operating system, and any Python version >= 3.10, installable using `pip` or `cargo`, with no additional package managers.
-It's intended to *just work*.
+This includes operating systems, software distribution, and user experience.
+We hope that this is easier to install and use than OpenMM; it can be used on any
+Operating system, and any Python version >= 3.10, installable using `pip` or `cargo`.

+This library is intended to *just work*.
 OpenMM itself is easy to install with Pip, but the additional libraries it requires to load force fields and files are higher-friction.
+Additionally, it's easy to run into errors when using it with proteins from RCSB PDB, and small molecules broadly.
+Getting a functional OpenMM configuration involves work which we hope to eschew here.